-As indicated in the 2004 stock assessment analysis (Barbeaux et al, 2004), the abundance trend is highly conditioned on the assumptions made about the area-swept survey trawl assumptions on catchability.
+As indicated in the 2004 stock assessment analysis (Barbeaux et al, 2004), the abundance trend is highly conditioned on the assumptions made about the area-swept survey trawl catchability.
 Even with catchability fixed at 1.0, the uncertainty in the trend and level is very high.
-Bearing in mind the high degree of uncertainty, the total biomass trend (Table 1A.22 and Fig. 1A.25) appears to have increased from 1999 to 2003 after cessation of directed fishing in the area, but from 2003 to 2006 was stable to decreasing.
-In this assessment total biomass is pollock at age 2 and above.
+Bearing in mind the high degree of uncertainty, the total biomass trend (Table 1A.14 and Fig. 1A.24) appears to have increased from 1999 to 2004 after cessation of directed fishing in the area, but from 2005 to 2007 was stable to decreasing.
+In this assessment, total biomass includes pollock at age 2 and above.